Conditions of Auction

 Unless otherwise stated in the catalogue, all lots are sold within the Auctioneers Margin Scheme.
 VAT will charged at the current rate on any premiums applicable.
 This amount will not be shown on the buyer’s invoice and cannot be reclaimed.

-- For larger payments cheques to be cleared before collection of goods, or a Bank Reference supplied
+Cheques will be cleared before collection of goods, or a Bank Reference supplied before the goods are collected.

 14. Buyers Liability